Asymptotic theory for nonparametric testing of $k$-monotonicity in discrete distributions: Asymptotics for k -monotonicity sample statistics

 In the sequel, we shall focus on studying the properties of the estimator

-where $\widehat{\mathcal {S}}_{k,n} = \{X_{(1)},\dots,X_{(n)}-k\}$ is obtained through the extreme order statistics $X_{(1)}= \min \{X_1,\dots,X_n\}$, and $X_{(n)}= \max \{X_1,\dots,X_n\}$.
-Let us consider the following centred and re-scaled version of $\widehat {\rho}_{k,n}$
+where $\widehat{\mathcal {S}}_{k,n} = \{X_{(1)},\dots,X_{(n)}-k\}$ is obtained through the extreme order statistics $X_{(1)}= \min \{X_{1:n}\}$, and $X_{(n)}= \max \{X_{1:n}\}$.
+Let us consider the following centred and re-scaled version of $\widehat {\rho}_{k,n}$:

-We propose to use the statistics $T_{k,n}$ because it is straightforward to compute since it completely depends on the empirical measure.
-The advantage of our proposal is that the asymptotic behaviour of $T_{k,n}$ can be easily derived as done in the following theorem.
+For our testing purposes, we will later propose to use a version of the statistic $T_{k,n}$ as it is straightforward to compute and completely depends on the empirical measure.
+Our proposal comes with the advantage that the asymptotic behaviour of $T_{k,n}$ can be established.
+For the next results, let us introduce the set